 If your soil is very hard or clay-based, you can make a raised bed at least 12 inches deep with proper organic soil to grow in.

 You shouldn’t plant the seeds too close to give the roots room to grow.
-If you put them too close, feel free to thin the plants after they germinate.
+If you put them too close, feel free to thin them out after they germinate.

 Make sure your chosen spot will get at least 4 hours of sun a day, and be sure not to plant anything tall in the way of the light.